-"Ireland is so full of mystery and legends and so full of magic and that's hopefully what my music can do", the 20-year-old says.
+"Ireland is so full of mystery and legends and so full of magic and that's hopefully what my music can do".
 Indeed, on hearing Sibéal's voice you are struck instantly by its mysterious beauty.
 Her pure, natural vocals, simultaneously serene yet heartfelt, reel you in and captivate you in their otherworldly intoxicating sonority.

-Sibeal grew up surrounded by a community who live and breathe live music.
+Sibéal grew up surrounded by a community who live and breathe live music.
 Born to an Irish father and American mother in the small town of Ráth Chairn, Co Meath, one of the few remaining Gaeltachts (Irish speaking area) and small pockets of Ireland where sean-nós - literally translating to "old style" - originates.